jcvincentliu/Personal-Website/content/posts/Song translation - The Grand Land, Beyond.md

 ---
 title: "Song Translation - The Grand Land Beyond 大地英文翻译"
 date: 2023-12-25
 description: "An English translation of the Cantonese song 大地 by Beyond.
-This song, which talks about history, nostalgia, and with personal emotions, is what made the band rose to the fame in the late 90s.
+This song, which talks about history, nostalgia, and with personal emotions, is what made the band rose to fame in the late 90s.
 For Beyond lovers, this song always holds a special place."
 tags: ["Personal", "Song Translation"]
 type: post
 showTableOfContents: false